nuprl/website/README.md

 Overview
 ========

-This is the website for the Northeastern University Programming Research Lab, hosted at prl.ccs.neu.edu.
+This is the **source code** for the website for the Northeastern University Programming Research Lab, hosted at prl.ccs.neu.edu.

 Building